limbus-medtec/typescript-styleguide/README.md

 ## Files
   - All TypeScript files must have a ".ts" extension.
-  - They should be all pascal case, and only include letters, numbers, and periods.
+  - They should be all UpperCamelCase (PascalCase), and only include letters, numbers, and periods.
   - All files should end in a new line.
 This is necessary for some Unix systems.

 **[top](#table-of-contents)**